programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 Delete this output
 ```

-6. Click "x" in the notebook output to delete the text of your key.
+f) Click "x" in the notebook output to delete the text of your key.
 If you see an error message, check that you copied and input the key correctly.

 {% include figure.html filename="azure_handwriting_colab_step_5_clear.png" alt="The clear output button for a cell in a Google Colab notebook." caption="Figure 7.
 Clear output below a cell in a Google Colab notebook." %}

-### 5. Installing Azure Computer Vision in your Python environment.
+### Step 5.
+Installing Azure Computer Vision in your Python environment.

 [This documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/quickstarts-sdk/python-sdk) by Microsoft is a helpful resource for this step.

-1. Create a new cell in your notebook, paste in the code below and run it.
+a) Create a new cell in your notebook, paste in the code below and run it.
 It will install the Python library required to connect to Azure Cognitive Services Computer Vision.
 If you are using Google Colab, you will need to do this once per session.
 If you are using a local Python environment on your computer instead of Google Colab, you only need to do this once, but you may need to remove the exclamation mark to run the `pip install` command.

 ```
 # Install what is required to connect to Azure Cognitive Services Computer Vision